Athletics at the 2011 Pan American Games – Women's 400 metres

-The women's 400 metres sprint competition of the athletics events at the 2011 Pan American Games will take place between the 24 and 26 of October at the Telmex Athletics Stadium.
+The women's 400 metres sprint competition of the athletics events at the 2011 Pan American Games took place between the 24 and 26 of October at the Telmex Athletics Stadium.
 The defending Pan American Games champion is Ana Guevara of Mexico, who has since retired.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows:

 Qualification

 Each National Olympic Committee (NOC) was able to enter up to two entrants providing they had met the minimum standard (53.00) in the qualifying period (January 1, 2010 to September 14, 2011).

 Schedule

 Results

 All times shown are in seconds.

 Semifinals

 The semifinals were held on October 25.
 The top three in each heat (Q) and the next two fastest (q) qualified for the final.

 Final

 The final was held on October 26.